Wangjia7/Wangjia7/README.md

 ### Hi there 👋
-I'm Jacky Wang 王佳琪, a PhD student in TDLI, SJTU and Durham.
+I'm Jacky Wang 王佳琪, a PhD student in TDLI and Durham.
 Member of DESI, Euclid and PFS collaboration.

 - 🔭 I’m currently working on constraining cosmological parameters and neutrino mass using persistent topology of the cosmic web.
 See: https://wangjia7.github.io/A-Cosmic-Topology-Handbook-for-Everyone for a detailed description.
 - My previous works include weak-lensing, Galaxy group evolution and Cluster cosmology.

 - 👯 Science and Art-sci collaboration welcomed.

-- 📫 How to reach me: wangjia777@sjtu.edu.cn / jiaqi.wang@durham.ac.uk / jqwang.735@gmail.com.
+- 📫 How to reach me: jiaqi.wang@durham.ac.uk / wangjia777@sjtu.edu.cn / jqwang.735@gmail.com.
-- 🏠 511 Science building, Minhang district, Shanghai Jiaotong University.

 - ⚡ Photography 📷, hiking 🧗, rowing 🚣, badminton 🏸 and table tennis 🏓.